 11 can't-miss tips for successful LDS missionaries

-Nearly a year has passed since President Thomas S. Monson of The Church of Jesus Christ of Latter-day Saints announced the historic change to the church’s missionary program.
-It’s become known colloquially as the “age change” — meaning that worthy young men are eligible to serve at the age of 18 instead of 19 and after graduating from high school.
-Young women are now invited to serve at 19 instead of 21.
+Nearly three years have passed since President Thomas S. Monson of The Church of Jesus Christ of Latter-day Saints announced the historic change to the church’s missionary program.
+It’s become known colloquially as the “age change” — meaning that worthy young men can serve at the age of 18 instead of 19 and after graduating from high school.
+Young women can serve at 19 instead of 21.

 While serving as a young man — and later teaching for a short time at the Mission Training Center in Provo, and even now having Mormon missionaries into my home as often as possible and working with them at every opportunity — I’ve learned a few things about the differences between happy, successful missionaries and the unpleasant alternatives.